Exploring the Optimal Size of Grid-forming Energy Storage in an Off-grid Renewable P2H System under Multi-timescale Energy Management: Multi-timescale Energy Management System

 \subsection{Framework}

 The framework of the proposed multi-timescale EMS is illustrated in Fig. \ref{fig:EMS}.
 WTs and the PV plant operate with the built-in MPPT controllers.
-The grid-forming BESS operates under V/F droop control to provide voltage and frequency references.
+The grid-forming BESS operates under V/F droop control to provide voltage and frequency references to the OReP2HS.
 The control center regulates the electrolytic load to track the renewable power.

-The timescale of the proposed EMS covers the range from 0.04 ms to 4 h, and four sub-strategies are included.
-The strategies are coordinated to achieve stable and economic operation of the OReP2HS. \begin{enumerate} \item{\bf Rolling Scheduling (from 5 min to 4 h):} The rolling scheduling (RS) aligns the hydrogen production plan with the renewable generation profile based on forecasts.
-It utilizes an MILP to determine the start-up/shut-down/standby states and baseline load for each EL in every upcoming 4 h.
-Its time step is typically from 5 to 15 min.
+Four sub-strategies are included in the proposed EMS, and Fig. \ref{fig:TimeLogic} illustrates the temporal coordination among them.
+These strategies are coordinated to achieve stable and economic operation of the OReP2HS. \begin{enumerate} \item{\bf Rolling Scheduling (4 h/5 min):} The rolling scheduling (RS) operates at the top level, executed every 4 hours.
+At each interval, it takes the power forecasts provided by renewable power plants, current load power and start-up/shut down/stand by states of ELs as the initial conditions to optimizes the unit commitment and baseline power trajectory of each EL for the next 4 hours, with a scheduling time step of 5 minutes.

-\item{\bf Load Following (typically 5 s):} The load following (LF) is similar to automatic generation control (AGC) in power systems.
-It adjusts the load of AELs every 5 s.
-The goal is to ensure that the electrolytic load closely tracks the renewable power, thereby reducing the regulation demand on the grid-forming BESS.
+\item{\bf Load Following (typically 5 s):} Within each 5-min scheduling interval, a load-following (LF) control is executed every 5 seconds, providing fast corrections to the baseline power setpoint of each EL.
+It is similar to automatic generation control (AGC) in power systems, to ensure that the electrolytic load closely tracks the renewable power, thereby reducing the regulation demand on the grid-forming BESS.

-\item{\bf Emergency Handling (100 milliseconds):} The emergency handling (EH) ensures the continuous operation of the OReP2HS during emergencies.
-It monitors system frequency and power balance and adjusts the power of PV, WTs, BESS, and ELs in the event of contingencies, such as WT/PV/EL tripping.
+\item{\bf Emergency Handling (100 milliseconds):} Within each 5-second load-following cycle, an emergency handling (EH) check is conducted every 100 milliseconds.
+If triggered, a supplementary power shedding command is issued to adjust the EL load accordingly, ensuring power balance and frequency stability of the OReP2HS during emergencies.